d0tTino/docs-/docs/netrunning-fiction-reality.md

 updated: 2025-07-31
 ---

+!!! note "Disclaimer"
     This document is provided for research purposes only and does not constitute legal or financial advice.

 # “Netrunning” — Fiction, Reality, and the Modern Hacker Tool-Chain